 1. Not Reading WordPress Documentation

-Not reading the WordPress codex documentation is the top most mistake a beginner does.
+Learning is the first thing before practicing, like we all learn in school before starting a career.
+Not reading the WordPress support documentation is the top most mistake a beginner does.
 Most of the problems will never arise if you write down the activities and read the documents before doing it.
 The real advantage of WordPress is the community base it has which reflects in the form of codex tutorials and forum responses.
 How much you make use of it will decide the success factor behind your WordPress site.

 2. Installing WordPress in a Directory Named “WordPress”

-Though WordPress can be installed in a sub-domain or sub-directory, before uploading the files to server you need to understand where exactly you want to install and what exactly is the URL you want for your site .
-Generally all extracted files are to be uploaded into “/public_html” folder which is a root of your site.
+Though you can install WordPress in a subdomain or subdirectory, before uploading the files to server you need to understand where exactly you want to install and what exactly is the URL you want for your site .
+If you have single site hosting plan, then you need to upload all extracted files under “/public_html” folder which is a root of your site.